hugoattal/DarkerNodes/README.md

 >   - 3 temperature levels (cool, normal, warm)
 >   - 3 primary color (orange, cyan, white)
 >   - Ability to disable new icons
+>   - Ability to disable blueprint grid
+>   - Customize the colors of the theme (background, primary, text)